sunitajennings/devcon2022/README.md

 npm i
 npm start
 ```
 The repository is already configured with a client id & api key for this workshop.
-We will create new users for each of you.
+We will provide new users for each of you.

 > (The client id and user data will be deactivated shortly after this session.
 If you wish to explore these exercises after the session, see [this link](http://placeholder) for instructions.

 Each exercise has its own folder, and each folder has a copy of a frontend app & backend server.
 You'll run both of these in separate terminals, but you can only run one exercise at a time (unless you run them on different ports)

-When you run the app, you'll be prompted to do the following:
-1. Launch the widget (this widget handles connections)
-2. Search for & select an institution
-3. Enter credentials

 Use the values below: